Hits

 Reflex

-Example: A character with Protection 3 and Reflex 2 makes a Protection roll against a hard hit.
-They roll 1d12 and succeed on a 5 or lower (3 + 2).
+Example: A character with Wit 4 and Reflex 2 must avoid a hard hit with a Wit roll.
+They roll 1d12 and succeed on a 6 or lower (4 + 2).

 Your wound clock is a circle divided into segments by life lines.
 All characters start with 1 life line, creating a 2-segment wound clock.
-Additional life lines come from lineage talents and standard talents; each new life line adds 2 more segments, up to a maximum of 6 life lines (12 segments).
+Additional life lines come from character progression; each new life line adds 2 more segments, up to a maximum of 3 life lines (6 segments).

 Wounds represent significant injuries.
-Unlike temporary Protection loss, wounds persist until treated during intermissions.
+Unlike a drained capacity or depleted Resolve, wounds persist until treated during intermissions.
 Each wound brings you closer to a reckoning with the Fates.

 Soak

 Soak is only restored through specific talents or certain cutscenes.
-When aetherial armor absorbs wounds equal to its soak capacity, it becomes Broken (see Talents & Equipment).
+When traditional armor absorbs wounds equal to its soak capacity, it becomes Broken (see Talents & Equipment).

 Bargaining with the Fates

-When you would mark a wound but your clock has no empty segments, you must choose one of three bargains:
+When you would add 1 segment to your wound clock but the clock has no empty segments, you must choose one of three bargains:

 Clotho's Last Strand